Menu

 Let's go to an eco-friendly factory!

-We introduce factories in Yokohama, which are engaged in environmentally friendly initiatives.
+We introduce factories in Yokohama that are engaged in environmentally friendly initiatives.

-Please check with each plant for the status of the tour.
-Please also refer to the website of each factory posted on the flyer.
+Please check with each factory for the status of the tour.
+Please also refer to the website of each factory that is posted on the flyer.

 We have released videos to help you easily learn about chemical substances.